markcot/pands-problem-set/README.md

 in the string rather than striping them https://stackoverflow.com/questions/16233593/how-to-strip-comma-in-python-string

-To split the sentence into an array I used code referenced in GMIT H Dip Data Analytics lecture video Week 7 - March 2019 & https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str
+To split the sentence into an list I used code referenced in GMIT H Dip Data Analytics lecture video Week 7 - March 2019 & https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str

-As with Exercise 4 - collatz.py I used the same code to print the result array 'r' in a single line.
+As with Exercise 4 - collatz.py I used the same code to print the result list 'r' in a single line.

 I taught I might be able to remove one of the loops at the end by adapting the while loop into a for loop.
 This would also use one less variable.
-This change worked and I was able to remove the array 'a'.
+This change worked and I was able to remove the list 'a'.

 I did notice during testing that if a float number is entered such as 1.0, the point is removed from between the 0 and 1, but as this program is for